Aurelien-Pelissier/Feature-Selection-as-Reinforcement-Learning/README.md

 # Feature-Selection-as-Reinforcement-Learning

+Note: an improved version of the FUSE algorithm, and with a python interface is available at https://github.com/Aurelien-Pelissier/AlphaFUSE

 <img align="right" src="https://raw.githubusercontent.com/Aurelien-Pelissier/Feature-Selection-as-Reinforcement-Learning/master/img/latt.png" width=400>

 Dataset often contains many features that are either redundant or irrelevant, and can thus be removed without incurring much loss of information.
 Decreasing the number of feature have the advantage of reducing overfitting, simplifying models, and also involve shorter training time, which makes it a key aspect in machine learning.